jeabraham/hubitat-ac-solar-setback/README.md

    * Calculates `measuredExport = rawPower + AC_load`.
    * If `measuredExport > High threshold` & (mode = COOL or AUTO+`applyToAuto`), it lowers the setpoint by Δ and remembers the original.
    * If already lowered and `measuredExport < Low threshold`, it restores the original setpoint.
+   * **Short-cycle protection**: before any setpoint change, the app enforces a minimum wait of `shortCycleMinutes` before repeating any lower/restore action.
 3. **Manual Override**: Any physical user change to the setpoint stops further monitoring until the next day.
 4. **Sunset Reset**: At sunset, if still lowered (and not manually overridden), the original setpoint is restored.
 5. **Sunrise Reset**: Each sunrise clears all state so the cycle can run again the next afternoon.